dyfet/hitycho/README.md

 Windows, but it does not seem a platform anyone would likely use for practical HPC work.
 Not supporting Microsoft Windows has made some HiTycho headers much simpler than their ModernCLI counterparts.
-HiTycho will become possible to usewwith Kakusu for cryptographic support.
+HiTycho will become possible to use with Kakusu for cryptographic support.
 Kakusu offers Consistent hashing rings which can be used to help build distributed computing services.

 ## Dependencies